+Article 16 of the Competition Law makes a reference to the term "undertaking" when it identifies the entity which the monetary fine is to be imposed on.
 Article 3 of the Competition Law defines the undertakings as natural and legal persons who produce, market and sell goods or services in the market, and entities which can decide independently and constitute an economic entity.
 Therefore, it can be argued that it technically leaves the impression that the Board is empowered to go up to the ultimate parent for calculation of turnover rather than solely focusing on the local turnover of the entity that actually violates the Competition Law.
-In this regard, for instance, there have been certain decisions of the Board whereby the parent companies of a joint venture were found liable instead of the joint venture itself (Waste Paper; 13-42/538-238, 08.07.2013).
+In this regard, for instance, there have been certain decisions of the Board whereby the parent companies of a joint venture were found liable instead of the joint venture itself (Waste Paper decision; 13-42/538-238, 08.07.2013).

-That said, in practice, the Board does not tend to calculate the revenue by taking into consideration the whole group's (i.e. undertaking) revenue, and imposes monetary fines on the basis of the actual infringing legal entity's (infringing subsidiary's) revenue (e.g. Automotive Decision, 11-24/464-139, 18.04.2011; Cement Decision, 12-17/499-140, 06.04.2012; Financial Institutions Decision 17-39/636-276, 28.11.2017).
+That said, in practice, the Board does not tend to calculate the revenue by taking into consideration the whole group's (i.e. the undertaking's) revenue, and imposes monetary fines on the basis of the actual infringing legal entity's (infringing subsidiary's) revenue (e.g. Automotive decision, (11-24/464-139, 18.04.2011); Cement decision, (12-17/499-140, 06.04.2012); Financial Institutions decision (17-39/636-276, 28.11.2017)).

-20. Are private actions and/or class actions available for infringement of the cartel rules?
+19. Are private actions and/or class actions available for infringement of the cartel rules?